Knoblauchpilze/chess/README.md

 # chess

-Simple chess application to play against a very smart computer and with very bad piece.
+Simple chess application to play against a very smart computer and with very bad graphics (that's a trend and something to be proud of).

 # Installation